Fredolx/open-tv/README.md

 ## Planned features

 - Recording channels
-- Clearing cache via GUI and/or multiple sources support
+- Multiple sources support (currently, only one m3u can be selected at a time)
 - Various optimizations
 - Xtream support